mathiskeller/neo-matrix-creator-framework/README.md

 ## Multiple config-files on different devices

 You might want to run the software on your computer and the Raspberry PI.
 But every time you want to run the software on the Raspberry Pi you have to change the IP.
-By using two different `.mcfconfig.json` files for the Raspberry PI and your computer you don't have to change your code when deploying.
+By using two different `.neoconfig.json` files for the Raspberry PI and your computer you don't have to change your code when deploying.
 The config on the Raspberry PI can hold the local IP (`127.0.0.1`) and the config file on your computer stores the IP of the Raspberry PI.

-You can do this by running the `npx mcf create-config` command on both systems and adding the `.mcfconfig.json` to the gitignore.
+You can do this by running the `npx neo create-config` command on both systems and adding the `.neoconfig.json` to the gitignore.

 ## Deployment Process